ankita0811/PostgresqlConf/new-proposal.md

 Available disk is a key factor for successful tenant creation.
 To prevent process from crashing, 90% disk full is used as a limiting factor, beyond which writes will be blocked.
 Requirement for successful tenant creation is to have some disk free e.g. 5 GB in addition to 10% of free disk to avoid running out of disk immediately after creation.

-### Disaster-Recovery/Data-Protection-using-Backup-and-Restore
+### Disaster-Recovery/Data-Protection

 #### Tenant-Based-Backup-And-Restore :

 Multitenant-Postgresql-as-a-Service supports tenant based scheduled backup and restore.
-Tenant backups (db dump) are archived on cloud storage.
+Tenant backups (db dumps) are archived on cloud storage.
 On AWS/GCP/AZURE snapshots are used to archive the backups.
-In case of Openstack, backup is taken by copying  and compressing data directory.
+In case of OpenStack, backup is taken by copying  and compressing data directory.

-#### Tenant based PITR :
+#### Tenant-based-PITR :
 Multitenant-Postgresql-as-a-Service also supports Point-In-Time-Recovery (PITR) using WAL archiving.
-A base backup along with WAL files are archived on cloud storage.
+Base backups along with WAL files are archived on cloud storage.
 Tenant data up to past 15 minutes can be restored.

 ### Tenant-Based-Monitoring